 (1) The Commission(er) may use their discretion in levying infractions to candidates as long as it is done evenly.
 The Commission(er) must attempt to exculpate candidates who have a valid argument for non-involvement in the offense.”

 Section 48: Changes were proposed in the first draft to old 607(a)/new 612(a).
 These changes have been removed, and the section will stand as listed in the current Code.
-Changes old 607(a)/new 612(a) from: “A candidate may not be held liable for an election offense unless every element of the offense is proven by clear and convincing evidence at a hearing as provided in section §803(b) of this code.” to “A candidate may not be held liable for an election offense unless elements of the offense are proven by clear and convincing evidence beyond a reasonable doubt against the defendant at a hearing as provided in section §803(b) of this code.”

 Section 49: Adds Section 612(c) which will read: “Misidentification of a defendant is grounds for an automatic dismissal of a complaint, a removal of the complaint from the record, and without rights to appeal to the Appellate Court.”